AgateTravel WeLiveToServe

 Average Temperature: 21-28℃ (70-82℉)

-Overall, the weather of Shizuoka is cooling down in September.
-In the beginning and middle of the month, you usually feel as if it is still in summer when temperatures during the day fluctuate between 29℃ (84℉) and 33℃ (91℉).
+Overall, the climate of Shizuoka in September is gradually cooling down.
+In the beginning and middle of the month, you usually feel as if it is still in summer when temperatures during the day fluctuate between 29-33℃ (84-91℉).
 Around the end of the month, the heat abates a lot and high temperatures decline to 25-30℃ (77-86℉).
-Temperatures at night also show a similar trend: they drop from 24℃ (75℉) or so in early September to below 22℃ (72℉) in late September, even reaching as low as 16℃ (61℉) in a few days.
-Based on the above-mentioned, it’s easy to see that there is a large day-night temperature difference in this month, ranging from 8-10 degrees Celsius (46-50 degrees Fahrenheit).
+Temperatures at night also show a similar trend: they drop from 24℃ (75℉) or so in early September to below 22℃ (72℉) in late month, even reaching as low as 16℃ (61℉) in a few days.
+Based on the above-mentioned, it’s easy to see that there is a large day-night temperature difference in this month, ranging 8-10 degrees Celsius (46-50 degrees Fahrenheit).

-Besides, it tends to be cooler on rainy days, and this feeling is more notable towards late September with the high falling to 25-26℃ (77-79℉).
+Besides, it tends to be cooler on rainy days, and this feeling is more notable towards late September.

 Is seawater warm enough to swim in September?

 Of course, yes.
-Though the swimming season officially ends in late August, seawater in September is still warm enough to swim, with the temperature in the range of 23-28℃ (73-82℉).
-Plus, the number of travelers is far lower than during July through August.
+Though the swimming season officially ends in late August, seawater in early and mid-September is still warm enough to swim in, with the temperature in the range of 23-28℃ (73-82℉).
+Plus, the number of swimmers is far lower than during July through August.
 Do note that shower rooms and toilets are available, but there are no on-duty lifeguards, so pay special attention to your safety.

 One of the Rainiest Months in a Year